Seared scallops with red chilli paste and fennel salad

 Fresh Tasmanian scallops combine beautifully with to make a perfect light dinner that looks stunning and tastes amazing.

 How long will it take?

 What do I need?

-2 small red chiles, seeds removed, finely chopped
+2 small red chillies, seeds removed, finely chopped

 2 teaspoons finely grated grapefruit zest